 The Flowers in the City campaign is perhaps the most visible demonstration of the Company’s charitable activities within the City of London.
 A street scene enhanced by colourful planting does much to contribute to the City’s international reputation as an enjoyable place to work.
 Firms which participate also comment on the uplifting impact an attractive workplace has on their staff.

-Flowers in the City still blooming: Assistant Helen Knight explains how our bi-annual flower campaign works and how it continues to make a difference in the City of London.
+Flowers in the City still blooming: Helen Knight explains how our bi-annual flower campaign works and how it continues to make a difference in the City of London.

 The original idea was sown by the Company's Court in 1948, when London was still pockmarked with many blitzed and forlorn sites.